makkus/freckles_website/pages/02.blog/declarative-scripting-using-ansible-modules-and-roles/item.md

 ### using a *frecklecutable* directly

-Since `frecklecute` acts like a kind of interpreter for a *frecklecutable*, you can use every *frecklecutable* directly, like for example you do with *bash* scripts.
+Since `frecklecute` acts like a kind of interpreter for a *frecklecutable*, you can use every *frecklecutable* directly, like you do with *bash* scripts for example.
 You need to add a shebang line to the beginning of the *yaml* file:

 ```yaml
 #! /usr/bin/env frecklecute